PE1PWR/SWR_ESP32_ads1115_ILI9341/README.md

 Release V14 is a small adjustment to make the display not start earlier when the background is finished with all settings.
 This takes about 3 seconds.
+Release V14.1 is a small adjustment to show version details before starting.